 CTC engages in the research, development and commercialization of new and emerging technologies.
-CTC also develops strategic partnerships and identifies potential acquisitions, both locally and abroad, to develop solutions that are aligned with CIC's broader vision of building better lives and businesses and owning the home.
-CTC works across the enterprise to help facilitate innovation, and maintain CIC's position as a market leader.
+CTC also develops strategic partnerships and identifies potential local and international acquisitions to develop solutions that are aligned with CIC's broader vision of building better lives and businesses and owning the home.
+CTC works across the enterprise to help facilitate innovation and maintain CIC's position as a market leader.